 Gender-sensitive language

 The use of gender-sensitive language can promote equality.
-Therefore, the as well as the notes on gender-sensitive language of the TU Darmstadt (opens in new tab) serve as a guide for the use of gender-sensitive language. recommendations of the Gender Equality Officers
+Therefore, the notes on gender-sensitive language of the TU Darmstadt as well as the recommendations of the Gender Equality Officers (opens in new tab) serve as a guide for the use of gender-sensitive language.

 Equality concept

 Every two years, the department draws up a gender equality concept that formulates goals and measures to achieve these goals.
-The current (opens in new tab) focuses on four topics: gender equality concept 2023-2025
+The current gender equality concept 2023-2025 (opens in new tab) focuses on four topics:

 - Reducing the underrepresentation of women in affected status groups.